cysouw/diathesis/text/c04_reflexive.md

 ### [ NAD | NaD ] Self-inflicting accusative reflexive + dative

-In contrast to the previous reflexive construction, it is uncommon for ditransitive verbs to allow for a reflexive accusative [@Next a,b].
+In contrast to the previous reflexive construction, it is uncommon for ditransitive verbs to allow for a reflexive accusative [@next a,b].
 The verbs listed here are surely not all that allow for this construction, but it is a rather restricted phenomenon and there do not seem to be very many more verbs of this kind.

 :::ex
 a.
 Ich passe den Bürgersteig dem Plan an.
 b.
 Ich passe mich dem Plan an.
 :::

-In specific contexts, some ditransitive verbs allow for both a dative reflexive [@Next a], an accusative reflexive [@Next b] or even both [@Next c].
-Theoretically, this should lead to quite astonishing constructions in the third person [@Next d], which seem to be mostly incomprehensible.
-However, note the attested example in [@Next e].
+In specific contexts, some ditransitive verbs allow for both a dative reflexive [@next a], an accusative reflexive [@next b] or even both [@next c].
+Theoretically, this should lead to quite astonishing constructions in the third person [@next d], which seem to be mostly incomprehensible.
+However, note the attested example in [@next e].

 :::ex
 a.
 Ich erkläre es mir so.